UPDATE! Check FAQs for the answer to your question re prizes.Are you writing yet?

 How should my entry be formatted?

-Send in a Word document only – 11 or 12 point – no particular font though it’s best to keep it simple (Calibri and Times New Roman are preferred).
+Send in as a Word attachment.
+Font size should be 11 or 12 point – no particular font type, though it’s best to keep it simple (Calibri and Times New Roman are preferred).
 No embellishments or decorations on the actual entry; keep the copy clean.
 No identity markers on the actual story/poem.
 Judging is blind (i.e. the judges don’t know who the writer is when judging the entries).
 Title, contact information, About the entry and About the author on a separate introductory page.
 About the entry and About the author should be no more than 3 lines.
 If longlisted, you will be asked to submit a picture (ideally a head shot) of yourself.

 Who holds the copyright to my story/poem?